The year was 1998. Something radical shifted.

 And, I must say I have worked steadily as an actor since that time.

-Upcoming I will be completing an A24 movie produced by the Safdie Brothers and Scott Rudin, called Two Against Nature.
-And in the new year I begin working on a new HBO series called MRS. FLETCHER.
+Up next, I’m completing an A24 movie produced by the Safdie Brothers and Scott Rudin, called Two Against Nature.
+And in the new year, I begin working on a new HBO series called MRS. FLETCHER.
 Plus I am writing a movie with Nicole Holofcener for me to act in with Ben Mendelsohn.

 I tell you this not to brag – but to share the power of shifting one’s identity.

 Over the years I have explored and played with altering my identity using the unique Committed Impulse tools such as the Inner Atomics and Sub-personality work.
 These are powerful tools that alter our perception, behavior, and ultimately the outcomes in our lives.

 Sure these tools are brilliant tools for actors to create characters – but these same tools are game changers for everyone.

 Recreating our identity effortlessly shifts how we operate in our lives.